Kathy Carrington, CAP-OM

 At the end of year 13, I realized it had been a long time since I enjoyed going to my desk to work.
 After much contemplation, I decided to close EVA and reenter corporate America.
 Within a week of posting my resume online, I was snatched up by a 2.1-billion-dollar company.
 It was a good job with great pay and benefits.
 I supported the CEO who, always the consummate professional, treated me with respect.

-In a short period of time I realized I had outgrown the traditional role of an executive assistant.
+Unfortunately, it quickly became apparent I had outgrown the traditional role of an executive assistant.
 At first, the relief of not carrying the weight of an entire business felt good, but being over-qualified and trying to squish myself into their job description made me shrink a little every day.
-Still, I consider the journey a successful one because I rediscovered myself and I made new friends.
+Still, I consider the journey a successful one because I reignited my passion for self-employment.
 I also took this time to sit for the CAP-OM certification exams (my previous certification had expired) to demonstrate my skills are advanced and up-to-date.

-This time period also freed up energy to date (I’d been single for 12 years) which led to getting married.
-My husband, Richard Spence, is a retired AT&T engineer who now drives a school bus to stay busy, and he gets summers off with pay.
+This time period also freed up energy to date.
+I met an married a wonderful man after being divorced for 12 years.
+My husband, Richard Spence, is a retired AT&T engineer who now drives a school bus to stay busy.
+We love that gets summers off with pay.
 Great perk, right!
-Shortly before we married in December 2015, we agreed I would leave my job – to adjust to married life, do a little traveling, get our new home in order – with the goal of returning to self-employment at the right time.
-To prepare I worked with a high-performance coach, from Brendan Burchard’s group, who taught me how to master high performance without burnout.
+Shortly before we married in December 2015, we agreed I would leave my corporate job – to adjust to married life, do a little traveling, get our new home in order – with the goal of returning to self-employment at the right time.
+To prepare for the transition, I hired a high-performance coach, from Brendan Burchard’s group, who taught me how to master high performance without burnout.

+I’m back as Carrington Business Services and have a renewed passion.
 I thrive on the collaboration and opportunities presented in business ownership so this is where I’ll stay.
-Self-employment is where I have the freedom necessary to shine the brightest.
-The strategy of working with other businesses in a virtual environment is brilliant.
+Self-employment is where I have the most freedom to shine the brightest.
 As a virtual assistant, being of service creates synchronicity with what I value most…helping others.
+My strong reputation for executive-level support has allowed me to rebuild my practice with ease and I’m delighted to be securing my ideal clients.
+Openings will occur from time to time, so be in touch if you’d like more information about working together.

-I live in a small town with the neighborly feel of ‘Mayberry’ with my husband and two cats, Winnie and Pooh.
-My grown children live nearby and I love that we can visit anytime we want.
-When I’m not working, you’ll find me at home chilling with a good book, watching a movie, tending to my dozen or so indoor plants, or outdoor flower gardens, or in the kitchen cooking up a delicious meal.
-To express my creativity I like to cook, sing, write, draw/sketch, and recently I tried my hand at oil painting.
+On the personal side, I live in a small town having the neighborly feel of ‘Mayberry’ with my husband and two cats, Winnie and Pooh.
+Our grown children live nearby and we love that we can visit anytime we want.
+When I’m not working, you’ll find me at home chilling with my husband, reading to learn something new, watching an action movie, tending to my dozen or so indoor plants, or outdoor flower gardens, or in the kitchen cooking up a delicious meal.
+To express my creativity, I like to cook, sing, write, draw/sketch, and I recently tried my hand at oil painting.

-My favorite activity is our family monthly game night.
-My daughters and their families gather for a big dinner and an evening of laughter and friendly competition.
-There’s nothing better than having fun with the people I love most.
+My favorite activity is our monthly family game night.
+Our family gathers for a big dinner (did I mention, I love to cook) and an evening of laughter and friendly competition.
+Life doesn’t get any better than having fun with the people I love most.

 If I had a bucket list, it would be never-ending.
-There’s too much to fit on a list so my list consists of one goal and that is to stay open, say yes more than I say no, and embrace life fully every day.
+There’s too much I want to do so my list consists of 3 goals and that is to stay open to change, say yes more than I say no, and embrace life fully every day.